richrd/suplemon/README.md

     Function arguments are crudely parsed from the function definition and return statements are scanned from the function body.

+ * bulk_delete

+    Bulk delete lines and characters.
+    Asks what direction to delete in by default.

+    Add 'up' to delete lines above highest cursor.
+    Add 'down' to delete lines below lowest cursor.
+    Add 'left' to delete characters to the left of all cursors.
+    Add 'right' to delete characters to the right of all cursors.

  * comment

     Toggle line commenting based on current file syntax.